TechHutTV/homelab/apps/README.md

 ![](https://github.com/TechHutTV/homelab/blob/main/apps/images/22_frigate-nvr.png)

 Frigate is the best open source, self-hosted NVR option that I can find.
 For a while I was using Blue Iris, but I HATE that you have to use Windows.
-This tool shines with you hook it up with a Coral TPU for AI object detection.
+This tool shines when you hook it up with a Coral TPU for AI object detection.
 The interface is wonderful and it supports most of what you’d expect of an NVR.
 Granted depending on your cameras it may be difficult to configure and use all the features a camera may support, for example, two way audio.

 **Resources:** [Video](https://youtu.be/NzbghOfRx3k?si=HY7aHdCbqz1X5ONe) | [Github](https://github.com/blakeblackshear/frigate) | [Website](https://frigate.video/)